floriancrochet/master-year1-thesis/README.md

 ---

 ## 💬 Acknowledgments
-This project was supervised by Mr. Olivier Darné and benefited from academic guidance in time series analysis and financial econometrics.
+This work was supervised by **Mr. Olivier Darné** and supported by the academic staff of the Applied Econometrics program.
+The visualization interface presents results from the dissertation titled *Index Tracking and Asset Selection*.